Matthew-Mosior/Sigma-to-Mosaic/README.md

 In the near future, SigmatoMosaic.sh will have:<br/>
 -Incorrect file format detection.<br/>
--Placeholder zeros when organism wasn't identified (per file), so you'll be able to map the relative abundances to specific sigma_out.gvector.txt input files.
+-Placeholder zeros when organism wasn't identified (per file), so relative abundances will be mapped to specific sigma_out.gvector.txt input files.

 ## Credits